bandithijo/odoo-docker-compose/README.md

    docker exec -u root odoo chown odoo:odoo -R /var/lib/odoo
    ```

+   > **NOTE** \
-   \* Above command only run once on the first time.
+   > Above command only run once on the first time.
 Next compose up, you don't need to run this command again.

 1. Open your browser and access Odoo